 - State that the BA must supply the HHS with any documents related to its PHI disclosure and use so that the agency can verify the CE’s compliance.

-- Note that the BA must ensure that any organizations with which it contracts that will handle health data will sign subcontractor business associate agreements that require them to adhere to the same terms and limitations as indicated within the original BAA.
+- Note that the BA must ensure that any organizations with contracts that will handle health data will sign subcontractor business associate agreements that require them to adhere to the same terms and limitations as indicated within the original BAA.

 - Allow for the CE to void the agreement if the BA fails to meet its parameters.